-Applications must be accompanied by Completed Development Application Form (Form 1) The application form is required to be signed by the City of Joondalup where the road reserve is vested to the City.
+MAKING AL NALL EIGATION FOR LANNING ALT NOVAL.
+Applications s must be accompanied by Completed Development Application Form (Form 1) The application form is required to be signed by the City of Joondalup where the road reserve is vested to the City.
 Site Plan (3 copies) A scale site plan (1:200) of the development site indicating the location of: any street furniture or other structures situated in the verge area including any power poles, bollards, phone booths, bus shelters, fire hydrants, street trees or free standing signage; the footpath and carriageway alignment, vehicle crossovers and any on-street parking.
-The proposed alfresco activities including the seats (both alfresco dining seating and seating internal to the premises), tables, screens, planter boxes or any other permanent or temporary structures proposed to be used of displayed in the alfresco zone.
-Elevation (3 copies) A scale elevation is to be provided to indicate the height and detail of any screens, bollards or proposed structures associated with the alfresco activities.
+The proposed alfresco activities including the seats (both alfresco dining seating and seating internal to the premises), tables, screens, planter boxes or any other permanent or temporary structures proposed to be used of displayed in the alfresco zone. ☐ Elevation (3 copies) A scale elevation is to be provided to indicate the height and detail of any screens, bollards or proposed structures associated with the alfresco activities.
+A management plan as outlined under part 3 (clause 17d and e) Outdoor Dining of the City of Joondalup's Trading in Public Places Local Law.

-Ш A management plan as outlined under part 3 (clause 17d and e) Outdoor Dining of the City of Joondalup's Trading in Public Places Loca Law.
-Photographs or manufacturer's details of the furniture to be used; Any applicable fees FEES {Development Application Fee} ent Application Fee} In accordance with the City of Joondalup schedule of fees and charges. {Use of Public Land Fee} lic Land Fee} Fees and charges relating to placement of tables and chairs on public land in accordance with the City of Joondalup schedule of fees and charges.
+A management plan outlining the manner in which the planter boxes will be maintained on a regular basis.
+Photographs or manufacturer's details of the furniture to be used; Any applicable fees FEES {Development Application Fee} nt Application Fee} In accordance with the City of Joondalup schedule of fees and charges. {Use of Public Land Fee} Fees and charges relating to placement of tables and chairs on the use of public land will be charged at a rate per square metre of alfresco dining area in accordance with the City of Joondalup schedule of fees and charges.